 The permittee submitted a permit renewal application on February 21, 2017, and all additional information was received by September 13, 2019.
-It is proposed that the current discharge permit be reissued for a 5-year term in accordance with regulations promulgated at 40 CFR Part 122.46(a).
+The current discharge permit is being reissued for a 5-year term in accordance with regulations promulgated at 40 CFR Part 122.46(a).